Skip to main content

 Gluck Theater, WVU Mountainlair Student Union

-Man with short hair and dark glasses wearing a suit jacket and a button down shirt
+Male with short dark hair wearing a hat and a shirt with stripes.

 Explore this archive of past peace tree ceremonies: